 If you’re looking for a product that can offer high interest rates on all your deposits, cash management products may be the answer.
 Whether you have $10,000 or $100,000, the advertised rate you see applies to every cent.

 What are cash management products?

 Cash management products started gaining traction in 2020 after interest rate cuts left investors seeking higher returns on their money, but with relatively low risk.

 In a nutshell, cash management products are very low-risk investments that put your cash in cash funds, money market funds (MMF) or short-duration bond funds.
 Because these are investment products, a number of Singapore investment brokerages and robo-advisors started offering them last year.

-Depending on the provider you choose, your return could range from 0.25% p.a. to as high as 1.75% p.a. with no lock-up periods and no account limits.
+Depending on the provider you choose, your return could range from 0.34% p.a. to as high as 1.5% p.a. with no lock-up periods.
 This return applies to all your deposits – so if you park $40,000 with them, you’ll get to earn whatever advertised rate on every single cent!